Owning a home is still part of the American Dream. Done the right way, a home is a solid investment that can build wealth over the years.

 Here are some other things to consider before deciding whether to rent or buy:

-- Buying a home requires cash – and lots of it.
-If you do decide to buy, and don't want to use an FHA loan, you will probably need to put down at least 20 percent of the purchase price—for example, $30,000 on a $150,000 home—and have an excellent traditional credit score (675 or above) to boot.
+Buying a home requires cash – and lots of it.
+If you do decide to buy, and don't want to use an FHA loan, you will probably need to put down at least 20 percent of the purchase price—for example, $30,000 on a $150,000 home—and have an excellent credit score (720 or above) to boot.
 (You'll need less cash for a down payment with an FHA loan.)
 Even with all the great deals on the housing market right now, lenders are very cautious.
 They're only going to give a mortgage to the best borrowers out there.
-If you need to boost your credit score before thinking about buying, take a look at some of our other articles about building good credit habits and improving your credit trustworthiness.
+If you need to lift your credit score before thinking about buying, take a look at some of our other articles about building good credit habits and improving your creditworthiness.